 It’s not a question of whether MacPaw, creators of CleanMyMac X have backed themselves into a corner as much as whether CleanMyMac X can deliver on all it sets out to do.
 For the most part, the modules work well, the application’s introductions and tutorials are as inviting and informative as ever, and it’s nice to be able to easily dig down into component-level elements of your operating system.
 Still, the Malware Removal system’s not where it could be and it feels as if the Updater module is only catching updates from the most prominent developers or smaller third-party ones.
 This has been marketed as a core feature, but there are still applications devoted to finding software updates that handle this function much better than what CleanMyMac X seems to be capable of at present.

 While CleanMyMac X performs most of its functions admirably and provides an excellent means of clearing gigabytes of unused system detritus/gunk off your Mac, it needs to catch up and perform equally well where each of its modules is concerned.
-Otherwise, the software promises the world, overreaches, and puts itself in a position that almost no one can hope to achieve.
+There was some good progress with the Menu Bar in the CleanMyMac X 4.11.0 update, and version 4.11 is Ventura compatible, but there are still bugs to chase after that have the software in a position where promises the world, overreaches, and puts itself in a position that almost no one can hope to achieve.